 - To know more about your rights and responsibilities as a motorist, read Manitoba’s Highway Traffic Act.

-- If you feel that your rights have been violated by a peace officer after being pulled over, you can lodge a complaint at any Police Station or get in touch with the Law Enforcement Review Agency (LERA) which is an independent agency that investigates public complaints about police.
-For complaints against the members of the Royal Canadian Mounted Police (RCMP), you can call 1-800-665-6878 or go to the Civilian Review and Complaints Commission for the RCMP website for more information.
+- If you feel that your rights have been violated by an officer after being pulled over, you can lodge a complaint at any Police Station or get in touch with the Law Enforcement Review Agency (LERA).
+This is an independent agency that investigates public complaints regarding the police.
+For complaints against the members of the Royal Canadian Mounted Police (RCMP), call 1-800-665-6878 or go to the Civilian Review and Complaints Commission for the RCMP for more information.

 If the police knock on your door

-- In Manitoba, an officer may not enter a house except with your consent or when they have a warrant (search or arrest).
+- An officer may not enter a house except with your consent or when they have a warrant (search or arrest).

 - The police can enter your house in cases of emergencies.
 They can come in when they have followed someone into your home that they believe has committed an offence, or is about to commit an offence; if they believe that a person inside your home is about to harm another person; or if they need to provide emergency aid to someone inside your home.
 (Legal line.ca)